venerari/wordpress-1/README.md

 dbuser: wordpress<br>
 dbpassword: password<br>

 Modify the ip address according to your vm.
-The web1ip should be the ip of your first webserver vm.
-The script is designed for two webserver only<br>
+The web1ip should be the ip of your first webserver vm.<br>
-you have to modify according to your requirements.
+The script is designed for two webserver only you have to modify according to your requirements.<br>
 The mysqlip should have the ip of your database vm and it's designed for one database.<br>

 The connection of the wordpress app and the database is already done.<br>
 But you still have to create the Title and Login for the wordpress app.<br>